alopez3702/gun-detection/README.md

 Changes primarily need to be made to person-camera-session-one.py and person-camera-session-two.py under the detect_pistol directory.

 ### Changes to both session scripts
--Under the comment #Camera, there is a list of variables all containing string values.
-These variables are used to access certain camera feeds.
-Which ever camera feed one wishes to use is selected when running the script (detailed under the "Installation" header.
-One can replace these values with the absolute path or rtsp link to whichever video feed one wishes to use.

 -On line 177 in person-camera-session-one.py and line 175 in person-camera-session-two.py allow the scripts to access the Minio client.
 The name of the server, the access_key, and the server_key need to be changed to the specifc values one will be using for their own Minio client.
 Documentation for the Minio Python Client SDK can be found here: https://docs.minio.io/docs/python-client-quickstart-guide.